tetcoin-legacy/czarcoin/README.md

-Litecoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
+Czarcoin - a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins